Application cycle for 2018/19 will open on Mid-November.

 Hanna Memorial Essay: Please upload Hanna essay if you are applying for this scholarship.
 Link to the document is on the Flight Scholarships page.

-You are not required to provide transcripts, test scores, etc., at this time.
-CAP will request those documents from you only if you are selected to receive a scholarship.
+You are not required to provide transcripts, test scores, student certificate etc., at this time.
+CAP will request those documents from you only if you are selected to receive a scholarship or enroll in a program.
 CAP will validate the information you provide on this electronic application with your official school transcript.

 How do I know if I am selected?
 NHQ will post the names of the winners online and the members that have been selected for a scholarship will receive an email with details on what supporting documents they need to provide.

 Does an IB (International Baccalaureate) course count as an AP (Advanced Placement) course?
 Yes, IB courses are considered a dual enrollment course and would count towards the AP completed courses.